KIT-Vault/brain/Rechnernetze/Layers/04-Transport Layer/Protocols/TCP.md

 3. Server -> Client: `FIN, SEQ=ServerSEQ, ACK=ClientSEQ+1`
 4. Client -> Server: `ACK, SEQ=ClientSEQ+1, ACK=ServerSEQ`

+There is a short wait before the local context is deleted.
+To prevent this the `RST` flag may be set.
+Normally this is not set.

 ### Piggy Backing
 When sending acknowledgements it is possible to include additional data by piggy packing it.